jtaylor100/jtaylor100.github.io/values.markdown

 ## Frameworks

 Working out what I value is a difficult problem.
-Even just starting to think about it is a task.
-Thankfully, there's been lots of thinking done in the past in the field of [normative ethics][].
+Thankfully, there's been lots of thinking done in the past within the philosophical field of [normative ethics][].
 This field is concerned with exploring the questions: How should one act?
 How do we decide what valuable behaviour is?
-From summaries of the most well known works in this area, three main concepts to drive personal values presented themselves to me.
+From summaries of the most well known works in this area, three main frameworks to drive personal values presented themselves to me.

 Virtues
 : Acting in accordance with desirable personal traits.